Find a Law Firm

-Completion of my remortgage has taken place with a mortgage from Scottish Widows.
-Conveyancing was satisfactory but I would like to complain about Scottish Widows.
+The for formalities of my remortgage has taken place with a loan from Scottish Widows.
+Conveyancing was a necessary evil but I would like to complain about Scottish Widows.
 How does one go about formally complaining?